 See, decorating with pumpkins isn’t really a ‘thing’ here in Australia.
 We’ve only recently semi-jumped on the Halloween bandwagon (I say ‘semi-jumped’ because it’s still not super commonly celebrated).
 In addition, unlike America, we don’t really have the cultural history around the autumn harvest.
 As such, despite going to nearly every craft and homewares store in a 10 kilometre radius, I’ve found exactly 0 fake pumpkins.

 Well, actually, I did find one fake pumpkin.
 It was hot pink and glittery.
-Not very farmhouse.
+So, you know.
+Super neutral farmhouse.

-After a few weeks of fruitless searching (I really wanted to make a pumpkin pun here, but I lack the necessary powers to reclassify pumpkins as a fruit), I decided to stick it to the pumpkin-hating man and DIY my own damn pumpkins.
+After a few weeks of searching, I decided to stick it to the pumpkin-hating man and DIY my own damn pumpkins.

 Here’s the finished result:

 To make fake fabric pumpkins, you will need:

 - Empty toilet paper rolls.
 You can make two small fabric pumpkins or one large pumpkin per roll.

 - Fabric of your choosing, cut into strips.
 You can use any type of fabric provided that it’s not too bulky (more bulk = harder to thread through the roll).
 I used part of an old drop cloth and some burlap scraps.

 - A large stick or small branch.

 The first step in making your fake pumpkin is padding out the empty toilet paper roll.
 The aim is to give the roll a short-and-fat, rather than long-and-tall, shape.
 This helps the end product actually look like a pumpkin rather than a weird alien creature.